BSchoolland/Vehicle-Building-Game/README.md

 ``` sh
 npm install
 ```
-Almost done! you can start the server locally with
+Then you can start the server locally with
 ``` sh
 npm start
 ```